all-hw/ci-demo/README.md

 # Access All-Hardware Service in Your CI Workflow

+> This document contains a guide of running firmware on remote device as part of the CI process.

 CI/CD techniques are coming to the embedded world and now [All-Hardware](https://all-hw.com/) service is enabling the remote access to the newest [Ensemble E7](https://www.alifsemi.com/products/) development board as well as others types of popular development [boards](https://all-hw.com/app/index.html#/hardware).

 The Ensemble™ processor family is built on the latest generation embedded processing technology that scales from single Arm® Cortex®-M55 microcontrollers (MCUs) to a new class of multi-core devices — fusion processors — that blend up to two Cortex-M55 MCU cores, up to two Cortex-A32 microprocessors (MPU) cores capable of running high-level  operating systems, and up to two Arm Ethos™-U55 microNPUs for AI/ML acceleration.